getlago/lago-docs/docs/09_api-reference/03_subscriptions.md

 | `type: string` | **required**

 Code identifying the plan.<br/>
-It must match the `code` property of one of plans.
+It must match the `code` property of one of the plans.

 ### Responses